Engineering Head and WordPress Expert

 Other WordPress Plugins

 I have built several small plugins and hosted them on the wp.org repo.
-Most of them are not receiving updates nowadays, but one or two of them still are.
+Most of them are not receiving updates nowadays, but one or two still are.
 Seeing them still being used and trusted by hundreds of websites is very satisfying as an open-source enthusiast.

 Freelancing Services Offered